vincenttsai2015/MoDiff/README.md

 ## Citation

 If you found the provided code with our paper useful in your work, we kindly request that you cite our work.
+'''
+ACMReference Format:
+Yuwei Xu and Chenhao Ma.
+2025.
+MoDiff- Graph Generation with Motif Aware Diffusion Model.
+In Proceedings of the 31st ACM SIGKDD Conference on Knowledge Discovery and Data Mining V.2 (KDD ’25), August 3–7, 2025, Toronto, ON, Canada.
+ACM, New York, NY, USA, 12 pages. https://doi.org/10.1145/3711896.3737053
+ '''

 ## Generation Application
 If you're from a non-computer science background and find it challenging to generate usable graph data with this project, feel free to reach out to us through email.